burnsr77/burnsr77.github.io/cv/index.md

 2016 Organizer.
 "Hipster Geographies: Socio-spatial Practices, Politics, and Economies of Culture’s Most Maligned Figure".
 Annual Meeting of the AAG.
 San Francisco, CA. Organizer with Cristina Temenos and Jesse McClelland.
 (2 sessions)

 2016 Organizer.
 "Toward a Geographical Software Studies".
 Annual meeting of the AAG.
 San Francisco, CA. Organizer with Nick Lally.
 (4 sessions)

-2013 Organizer.
-"Whither Small Data?: The Limits of 'Big Data' and the Value of 'Small Data' Studies."
-Organizer with Jim Thatcher.
-Annual meeting of the AAG.
-Los Angeles, CA.

-2013	Organizer.
-"Critical Interventions into Gender &amp; the Geoweb."
-Organizer with Monica Stephens.
-Annual meeting of the AAG.
-Los Angeles, CA. Presenting panelists: Brent Hecht, Monica Stephens, Michele Masucci, Adrianne Wadewitz \(Center of Digital Learning and Research, Occidental College\).